Nigel1992/RS3-SafecrackingHelper/README.md

 # RS3 SafeCracking-Helper
 This is a Python script designed specifically for RuneScape 3.
 It assists in cracking safes by monitoring the area around the mouse cursor on your screen and playing a sound upon detecting a specific color within a defined tolerance.
 By clicking at the right time, you will gain about +25% XP/hour.

+**NOTE:** [WIP] This script was developed quickly and may not be 100% accurate yet.
+However, it has shown promising results so far.

 ## Installation
 1. Make sure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).